paulpalmieri/c-upload/README.md

 ## Installation
 1. Clone the repository and move the folder where you'd like
 2. Put your information in the `credentials.json` file
-3. Open a terminal and navigate to the folder
+3. Open a terminal and navigate to the cloned folder
 4. Run `pip install -e cupload`

 ## Running instructions
 You can chose which printer you want to use by running: